 The SuperTooth Disco isn’t really a suitable solution for your computer desk or entertainment center, but is just fine to keep you entertained in the kitchen or across the bathroom while you’re in the shower.
 Out in a public setting like a camping trip or even for an old school-style ghetto blaster experience, the SuperTooth Disco shines head and shoulders against just about any other solution.
 With one of the most amazing battery lifes I’ve ever encounted and a very powerful blast of audio, the SuperTooth Disco will do wonders as an upgrade from on-board speakers on your phone, tablet, or laptop.

-The SuperTooth Disco is the most versatile, long-lasting portable audio solution I’ve handled.
+Bottom Line: The SuperTooth Disco is the most versatile, long-lasting portable audio solution I’ve handled.
 While there are some flaws in terms of actual audio quality, the output and ease of use wows everybody I’ve shown the product off to.
 Though it may not be perfect, in the areas the Disco shines, it goes well above and beyond expectations every single time.